luca-bajardi/Conditional_Text_Generation/README.md

 ### Step 6 - Evaluate with metrics

 We use the file `metrics.py` to evaluate the generated text.
+The file contains ready to use functions to calculate BLEU, SELF-BLEU and POS-BLEU metrics.
+On top of that, a text classifier is provided.

 ```
 python metrics.py